 Preferably your moving company should have an experienced employee serving the role of a customer claim manager or coordinator.
 Delegating who should tackle what claims and when can be a difficult task.
 And while the right CRM system can make it easier, an experienced manager will know how long it takes to handle various claims and how to prioritize them appropriately.
 Furthermore, they will be able to analyze prior claims and see if there are any aspects of claim management that you can improve upon.

 It shouldn’t go without notice that acquiring customer data can also be quite beneficial when handling customer complaints.
 By knowing what the customer is like, you can outline different approaches to managing their needs.
 And you can learn whether a specific type of customer is prone to making inevitable complaints.
-With the right moving CRM you will be able to stay on top of all claims, while generating valuable data that will help you run your business more efficiently in the future.
+With the right moving CRM you will be able to stay on top of all claims, while generating valuable data and generating reports that will help you run your business more efficiently in the future.

 Dealing with customers as a moving company

-It should be pretty apparent that dealing with customer claims is just one part of dealing with customers.
+It should be apparent that dealing with customer claims is just one part of dealing with customers.
 And it should also be pretty obvious that, as a moving company, you need to be able to find, service, and retain customers.
 Various lead tracking software for movers can be beneficial here, as it will help you quickly find the right customers.
 But, to service them properly and hopefully retain them, you need to be able to address their claims.
 The better you get at doing so, the better you will understand what your customers are like.
 Such knowledge is invaluable in running a moving company, so having a CRM system to manage all that customer data is a must.